-The first offense will require the student to meet with the principal or designee and discuss what led to the electronic device being turned in to the office.
-The device will be returned to the student just before dismissal.

-The second and subsequent offenses will require the student to meet with the principal or designee and a parent/guardian to come to the office to pick up the electronic device.
+- 1st Occurrence - -will require the student to meet with the principal or dean of students and discuss what led to the electronic device being turned into the office.
+The device will be returned to the student just before dismissal. - 2nd Occurrence and Subsequent Offenses - -will require the student to meet with the principal or dean of students and a parent/guardian to come to the office to pick up the electronic device.
 These offenses will be treated as insubordination with immediate and appropriate consequences.